athoug/100-days-of-code/round-1-log.md

 You can never go wrong with animation!
 Today was super fun worked on animating React components, also on validaing `props` uisng the `prop-types` package.
 What i undestood today...
 I now know how to work with react!

 _thought_ super happy :)

+### R1D9: January 9 Wednesday
+It was all about Authentication today.
+I won't lie it was a tough one and definatly one that required re-visiting but I'm glad I tackled it I understood the jist of it from API tokens, secrete, and checking the user and rendering based on that but I think I need to still go over it from the database perspective.
+Also finally built the app for production!